senacor/Tutorials-Microservices/hints/stage-02/README.md

 );
 ```

+For every migration you add you will have to start the project for the changes to take effect.
+Note that you can also add several migration files; flyway will apply all of them upon startup of the application.

-For every migration you add you will have to run ```./gradlew flywayMigrate -i``` again for the migration to take effect.
+If you run the migrations as gradle task you will have to run ```./gradlew flywayMigrate -i``` again for *every* migration to take effect.

 Feel free to add more migrations.
 In the reference solution we added a third migration that adds another column to the customer table.